-- The focused Group is indicated by the fully lit Group button. - The other Groups of your Project are indicated by half-lit Group buttons. - In the last Group bank the last lit Group button is always dimmed: It doesn't correspond to any existing Group, but instead allows you to create another Group in your Project.
+- The focused Group is indicated by the fully lit Group button. - The other Groups of your Project are indicated by half-lit Group buttons, each Group button showing the color of the corresponding Group. - In the last Group bank the last half-lit Group button is white: It doesn't correspond to any existing Group, but instead allows you to create another Group in your Project.